aredn/documentation/arednGettingStarted/node_status.rst

 Several sections of node information are presented here (listed from top to bottom).

 Node Description
-  This is not a required field, but it is a good place to describe the features or function of this device.
-Many operators use this field to list their contact information or the tactical purpose for the node.
-There are no character restrictions in the field, but the maximum length allowed is 210 characters.
+  This is not a required field, but node owners typically use it to list their contact information or the tactical purpose for the node.

 Node Time, Uptime, Load Average, and Free Memory
   The node time is displayed, as well as the ``uptime``, which is the time since the last reboot.
 If an Internet connection or a local :abbr:`NTP (Network Time Protocol)` server is available, your node's NTP client will sync its time with that time source.
 The ``load`` is the average system utilization for the last 1, 5, and 15 minutes. ``free flash`` and ``free ram`` shows how much storage space is remaining on your node. ``flash`` is the internal non-volatile storage where the operating system, configuration files, and software packages are kept. ``ram`` is the amount of :abbr:`RAM (Random Access Memory)` available for running processes on the node.